Helpiambeingattacked/kaiser-view/CONTRIBUTING.md

 - Drag & drop media loader
 - Startup playlist

+# 👋 Contributing Guide

+Thanks for your interest!
+To contribute:

+1. Fork the repo
+2. Create a feature branch
+3. Submit a pull request
+4. Be respectful, clear, and constructive

+Please don’t overwrite the main branch.
+Use PRs only.
+All ideas are welcome!

 If unsure, open an Issue before coding.
 Pull requests are reviewed manually.

 — Helpiambeingattacked